DFE-Digital/login.dfe.manage/README.md

 # DfE Sign-in Manage

-**DfE Sign-in manage** service enables administrators to configure and maintain their services on the DfE Sign-in platform, including the management of banners, users, policies, and related settings.
+**DfE Sign-in Manage** service enables administrators to configure and maintain their services on the DfE Sign-in platform, including the management of banners, users, policies, and related settings.
 This service is part of the wider **login.dfe** project.

 ## Environment Configuration

 ### Development prerequisites

-Before setting up your local environment, review the [Development Prerequisites documentation](https://dfe-secureaccess.atlassian.net/wiki/spaces/NSA/pages/4643454992/Development+prerequisites) available on confluence.
+Before setting up your local environment, review the [Development Prerequisites documentation](https://dfe-secureaccess.atlassian.net/wiki/spaces/NSA/pages/4643454992/Development+prerequisites) available on Confluence.
 This guide outlines the required tools, dependencies, and permissions needed to work on DfE Sign-in services.

 ### Local environment